dusty-nv/jetson-inference/docs/webrtc-dash.md

 You can add your own action types under the project's [`actions/`](../python/www/dash/actions) directory, and they'll automatically be loaded by the app at start-up and selectable from the UI.
 Multiple instances of a type of action can be created by the user, each with independent settings they can control.

-For example, here's the skeleton of an action that simply logs messages to the server's terminal:
+For example, here's the template for an action that simply logs messages to the server's terminal:

 ``` python
 from server import Action